Altinity/clickhouse-mysql-data-reader/README.md

 ```

 MySQL is already configured as [described earlier](#mysql-setup).
-Let's migrate existing data and listen to newly coming data.
+Let's migrate existing data to ClickHouse and listen for newly coming data in order to migrate them to CLickHouse on-the-fly.

 ### MySQL Migration Case - Create ClickHouse Table